 By expressions such as "all" values -- or "all" anything -- it is sufficient to mean all that we name or produce.
-We have the clearest example of that in Euclid's Elements, in which statements with the word "all" or "every" -- such as "All right angles are equal" -- refer to all that exist; that is, all we have actually drawn.
+We have the clearest example of that in Euclid's Elements, in which statements with the word "all" or "every" -- such as "All right angles are equal" -- refer to all that exist; that is, all that we have actually drawn.

 When does a number exist?

 When, in mathematics, may we say that anything exists?
 It is at the moment that we actually experience it.
-A number -- that individual -- will exist, we assert, at the moment it is named.
-It will exist in the most actual sense of the word.
-Naming is how we produce a number, how we bring a verbal or written symbol for that idea into this world.
+A number -- that individual -- will exist at the moment we name it.
+It will then exist in the most actual sense of the word.
 For if we cannot bring an idea into this world -- if we cannot experience it -- then for mathematics and science it is nothing but an idea, which is to say, a fantasy.

 It is pointless to do with more what can be done with less.

 At first, the infinite was a philosophical and religious concept.
-As for the use of that word in calculus, it is completely different from its definition in the theory of infinite sets.
+That word in calculus has a meaning completely different from its definition in the theory of infinite sets.
 Here is how the "Prince of Mathematicians," Carl Friedrich Gauss, put it: "I protest against the use of an infinite quantity as something completed; this is never allowed in mathematics.
 The infinite is only a manner of speaking, the true meaning being a limit to which certain ratios can come as near as desired, while others are permitted to increase without bound."

 Copyright © 2016 Lawrence Spector